debasmitasarkar/flutter_interview_topics/README.md

 **Creation**: You create a new isolate using the `Isolate.spawn()` function, passing it a top-level function or a static method as an entry point, along with an initial message, typically a `SendPort` to establish communication between the isolates.

-Message Passing: Since isolates don't share memory, they communicate using message passing.
+**Message Passing**: Since isolates don't share memory, they communicate using message passing.
 To send and receive messages, you use `SendPort` and `ReceivePort` objects.
 A `SendPort` is used to send messages to a receiving isolate, while a ReceivePort is used to listen for incoming messages.
 Messages are passed by value, meaning a copy of the data is sent, not a reference to the original data.

 **Execution**: Each isolate has its own event loop and event queue.
 When an isolate receives a message, the message is added to the event queue.
 The event loop processes messages in the queue one by one, executing the associated task or function.
 The isolate continues processing messages until the event queue is empty or the isolate is terminated.